mwfrost/mwfrost.github.com/_posts/draft.2014-05-21-coal_retirement_plan.md

 > The following is a very rough draft of an idea I've been discussing on twitter, posted here for reference and continued conversation.
-I'll eventually clean it up and put it on my own site.

 I am a carbon mitigation skeptic.
 That is, I doubt the social and technological tools at our disposal can avert the next hundred years of likely anthropogenic climate change.
 Without a breakthrough in energy production, free CO<sub>2</sub> capture, or both, atmospheric concentrations of CO<sub>2</sub> will remain high enough to continue to force global warming.